Devops Interview Questions and Answers for Experienced Pdf will be very helpful for the beginners and also for experienced candidates.

 - In this architecture, managed nodes run the Puppet apply application, usually as a scheduled task or cron job.
 You can also run it on demand for initial configuration of a server or for smaller configuration tasks.

-- Like the Puppet master application, Puppet apply needs access to several sources of configuration data, which it uses to compile a catalog for the node it is managing.
+- Like the Puppet master application, Puppet applies needs access to several sources of configuration data, which it uses to compile a catalog for the node it is managing.
+(Online Training Institute)

 11. Explain how Flap Detection works in Nagios?

 - I will advise you to first explain Flapping first.
 Flapping occurs when a service or host changes state too frequently, this causes a lot of problem and recovery notifications.

 - Once you have defined Flapping, explain how Nagios detects Flapping.
 Whenever Nagios checks the status of a host or service, it will check to see if it has started or stopped flapping.
 Nagios follows the below-given procedure to do that:

 - Storing the results of the last 21 checks of the host or service analyzing the historical check results and determine where state changes/transitions occur

 - Using the state transitions to determine a percent state change value (a measure of change) for the host or service

 Comparing the percent state change value against low and high flapping thresholds

 - A host or service is determined to have started flapping when its percent state change first exceeds a high flapping threshold.
 A host or service is determined to have stopped flapping when its percent state goes below a low flapping threshold.